sowaan/fake_it/README.md

 ## Fake It

-App to convert real live data to fake demo data
+App to convert real live data of SowaanERP to fake demo data

 #### License